bensheldon/island94-jekyll/_posts/2019-11-09-the-concrete-sumo-ethics-in-software-engineering-discussion-guide.md

 published: true
 title: 'The Concrete Sumo - Ethics in Software Engineering Discussion Guide '
 ---
-I prepared this disucssion guide for Taft H. Broome, Jr's [ The Concrete Sumo"](https://www.onlineethics.org/CMS/edu/instructessays/sumo.aspx) and delivered it two weeks ago for the software engineering team at Code for America.
+I prepared this discussion guide for Taft H. Broome, Jr's [ The Concrete Sumo"](https://www.onlineethics.org/CMS/edu/instructessays/sumo.aspx) and facilitated it two weeks ago for the software engineering team at Code for America.

 ---